 If you’re serious about making movies, then you need to learn the craft quickly without draining the bank account.
 And you’ve gotta learn it the right way so you don’t waste time doing it wrong.

-And this is precisely what Write&Direct offers aspiring filmmakers.
+And this is precisely what Write & Direct offers aspiring filmmakers.

-Write&Direct is hands on, cohesive training that effectively teaches the craft at an affordable price.
 Students begin in development and move through every phase of making a movie.
 They complete their first film during training — A film that can be submitted to film festivals, and even put on IMDb!

 I’m a current filmmaker who lives in the trenches of independent film.